OctopusDeploy/docs/src/pages/docs/deployments/custom-scripts/aws-cli-scripts.md

 - Configure your step to use a Dynamic Worker pool that supports [execution containers](/docs/projects/steps/execution-containers-for-workers).
 - Configure your step to run in an execution container with a [compatible docker image](/docs/projects/steps/execution-containers-for-workers/#which-image) that contains the versions of the AWS CLI or AWS Powershell cmdlets that you would like to use.

+## Older versions

+In Octopus 2021.2 a warning will also appear in the deployment logs if the AWS tools bundled with Octopus Deploy are used in a step.
+Older versions of Octopus will not display this warning.